drdoctr/doctr/README.rst

 Doctr will output a bunch of text as well as instructions for next steps.
 You need to edit your ``.travis.yml`` with this text.
-It contains the secure key that lets travis communicate with your github repository, as well as the code to run (in ``script:``) in order to build the docs and deploy doctr.
+It contains the secure key that lets travis communicate with your GitHub repository, as well as the code to run (in ``script:``) in order to build the docs and deploy doctr.

 Your ``.travis.yml`` file should look something like this: